vsolovyov/blog/content/good-webcams.md

-A good webcam, in my opinion, is a device that provides a decent sound quality, at least on par with recent MacBooks, and an image quality on par with top smartphones, such as iPhone 11/12, Huawei P40 Pro, etc.
+A good webcam, in my opinion, is a device that provides a decent sound quality, at least on par with recent MacBooks, and an image quality on par with top smartphones, such as iPhone 11/12, Huawei P40 Pro, etc. As smartphones have a good image quality, then we could probably manufacture a webcam from smartphone parts that are cheap and easily available.
+How hard can it be?

 If you’ve read at least a couple of articles on the topic of video production, you will know that to make quality content from the technical standpoint you